sirl-lab/sirl-lab.github.io/_pages/research.md

 Occupancy detection and counting are crucial to automate buildings’ lighting, heating, and cooling systems.
 However, most existing occupancy detection and counting techniques are underperforming or privacy-averse.
 In this work, we propose an adaptive methods for processing thermal images and evaluate several classification algorithms for occupancy counting.

  - <a href="https://ieeexplore.ieee.org/document/10041292">Pre-liminary results show performance improvement</a>
- - Main results are under review.
+ -  Main results are in the press.
 </div>
 </div>